robenkleene/software-references/firefox/firefox-settings.md

 ## Settings

-To get rid of the search icons that show up at the bottom of the address bar, untick all the search engines under `Search Shortcuts` in settings.
+- To get rid of the search icons that show up at the bottom of the address bar, untick all the search engines under `Search Shortcuts` in settings
+- Disable `Preferences > History > Remember searrch and form history` because it interferes with website's built-in autocomplete

 ## Google Earth View